CIS700-Procedural-Graphics/Final-Project/README.md

 ## Future Work

 * Camera Movement
 I would like to improve the interactivity beyond just the viewpoint toggle.
 Instead of animating the camera along a spline, the user could move anywhere within the widened spline loop area and look around the scene.
 When that gets boring, the camera would move back to the spline animation.
-* Interactivity
-Many parameters went into this simulation, so I could make them more accessible to the user so they could change colors, camera's direction, etc. I did not focus on doing this because a lot of the parameters I choose were chosen so as not to break the simulation, and I don't trust others to do the same.
 * Changing Weather
 The simulation started as a sunny canyon environment until I added the rain particles.
 It would be cool for the simulation to smoothly change from sunny to rainy to stormy, etc. The problem with this now is dynamically adding particles to the system.
 * Ambient Occlusion